WillemOuwerkerk/noForth-T-hardware-examples-RP2040/README.md

-<h1 align="center"> noForth t hardware examples </h1>
+<h1 align="center"> noForth t hardware examples <br> and more </h1>

 These are all hardware examples to learn how to use the internal hardware of the RP2040.
-All code should run on noForth t (duo) from version 231010 onwards.
+All code should run on noForth t solo & duo from version 251010 onwards.
 If you don't have a noForth t yet, you can find it [here](https://home.hccnet.nl/anij/nof/noforth.html).

 <p align="center">
 <a href="https://home.hccnet.nl/anij/nof/noforth.html" target="_blank">